ILGA-Europe’s Statement on proposed 'propaganda' law in St. Petersburg

 ILGA-Europe is also disturbed by the fact that the draft legislation puts homosexuality, bisexuality and transgender identities on the same footing as paedophilia which is criminally punishable.
 ILGA-Europe is also worried that the vague language of the proposed legislation would leave dangerously broad space and opportunity for arbitrary interpretation.
 As there is clear evidence that such proposal aims at existing LGBTI movement, ILGA-Europe is concerned that, if adopted, the legislation will have catastrophically detrimental effect on LGBTI movement and individuals in Russia.

 ILGA-Europe has been working closely with LGBTI organisations in Russia for the last three years.
 It has been a period of growth and empowerment for Russian LGBTI movement.
 ILGA-Europe believes that the current proposal is a response to the emerging LGBTI movement in Russia and an attempt to prevent it.
-All current leading LGBTI organisations such as Russian LGBT Network, Coming Out and the organising committee of Side by Side films festival are based in St. Petersburg.
+All current leading LGBTI organisations are based in St. Petersburg.
 The proposed law is nothing less than an attempt by the Russian authorities to discredit them in public eye and to create a legal framework to limit and possibly close down those organisations.